flameshot-org/flameshot/README.md

    `flameshot full -c -p ~/myStuff/captures`

+- capture the screen containing the mouse and print the image (bytes) in PNG format:

+   `flameshot screen -r`

+- capture the screen number 1 and copy it to the clipboard:

+   `flameshot screen -n 1 -c`

 In case of doubt choose the first or the second command as shortcut in your favorite desktop environment.

 A systray icon will be in your system's panel while Flameshot is running.